tjmaher/gauge-selenium-ruby-first-draft/README.md

 I'm only week two into working with Ruby.

-## I have Questions!

-Are you an expert on Gauge?
+## Questions: Are you an expert on Gauge?

 ### How do you work with selenium-ruby?